Aqua Teen Hunger Force Colon Movie Film for Theaters: Plot

 Before the main feature, a faux theatre concession stand advertisement plays.
-A group of anthropomorphic theater snacks, The Soda Dog Refreshment Band, sings a spoof of Let's All Go to the Lobby until they are interrupted by another snack band (performed by Mastodon).
-They proceed to loudly sing some of their own bizarre theater rules as a death metal song before finishing on a guitar solo.
+A group of anthropomorphic theater snacks sing a spoof of Let's All Go to the Lobby until they are interrupted by another snack band (performed by Mastodon).
+The new band proceed to loudly sing some of their own bizarre theater rules as a death metal song.

-The film starts properly in Egypt in a purposely indeterminable time, where Master Shake, a milkshake, Frylock, a box of french fries, and Meatwad, a ball of ground meat, break free from within the Sphinx and are attacked by an oversized poodle who kills Frylock before Shake defeats it.
-Shake and Meatwad flee with Frylock's corpse and meet "Time Lincoln", who revives Frylock.
+In Egypt, Master Shake, Frylock, and Meatwad break free from within the Sphinx and are attacked by an oversized poodle, who kills Frylock before Shake defeats it.
+Shake and Meatwad flee with Frylock's corpse and meet Time Lincoln, who revives Frylock.
 When the Central Intelligence Agency break into his house, Time Lincoln helps the Aqua Teens escape in a wooden rocket ship.
-Time Lincoln is shot, changing history and resulting in the Confederate States of America's winning the American Civil War, with the CIA agents being made slaves to a Black Kentucky Colonel as punishment for their crimes against the South.
+Time Lincoln is shot and the CIA agents become slaves to an African American Kentucky Colonel as punishment for changing history.
 All this, however, is just an elaborate story concocted by Shake to explain their origin to Meatwad.
-Meanwhile, a slice of watermelon named Walter Melon observes events of the Aqua Teens from his watermelon spaceship, including a backyard concert performed by Meatwad and his dolls.
+Meanwhile, a slice of watermelon named Walter Melon, along with his accomplice; Rush drummer Neil Peart, observes events of the Aqua Teens from his watermelon spaceship, including a backyard concert performed by Meatwad and his dolls.

-When Shake plans to use his new exercise machine; the Insanoflex, Frylock notices that it is not assembled properly, and the instructions cannot be found.
+When Shake decides to use his new exercise machine; the Insanoflex, Frylock notices that it is not assembled properly, and the instructions cannot be found.
 After searching for them online, he finds a message warning not to assemble the machine.
 Frylock calls the website's listed phone number, which is revealed to be that of Emory and Oglethorpe, the Plutonians.
-Before bothering answering the phone, they discover the Cybernetic Ghost of Christmas Past from the Future on board with them.
-The Ghost explains to the two aliens the story of the Insanoflex: the machine, when assembled, will exercise a man into a super-being, who will attract all the women on Earth, leading to massive inbreeding and the eventual extinction of mankind.
-To prevent this, the Ghost travels to the past (not before traveling forward to The Bahamas first) and steals a screw that holds the machine together.
+Before they can answer the phone, they discover the Cybernetic Ghost of Christmas Past from the Future on board with them.
+The Ghost explains to the two aliens the story of the Insanoflex: the machine, when assembled, will exercise a man into a super-being, who will attract all the women on Earth, leading to a massive inbreeding and the eventual extinction of mankind.
+To prevent this, the Ghost traveled to the past and steals a screw that holds the machine together.
 The Plutonians, now determined to get the machine, point out to him that the screw could easily be replaced: someone can buy another screw or shove a pencil into the screw hole.